octokit/plugin-rest-endpoint-methods.js/docs/repos/addCollaborator.md

   <tbody>
     <tr><td>owner</td><td>yes</td><td>

+The account owner of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>repo</td><td>yes</td><td>

+The name of the repository.
+The name is not case sensitive.

 </td></tr>
 <tr><td>username</td><td>yes</td><td>

+The handle for the GitHub user account.

 </td></tr>
 <tr><td>permission</td><td>no</td><td>

-The permission to grant the collaborator. **Only valid on organization-owned repositories.** Can be one of:
-\* `pull` - can pull, but not push to or administer this repository.
-\* `push` - can pull and push, but not administer this repository.
-\* `admin` - can pull, push and administer this repository.
-\* `maintain` - Recommended for project managers who need to manage the repository without access to sensitive or destructive actions.
-\* `triage` - Recommended for contributors who need to proactively manage issues and pull requests without write access. \* custom repository role name - Can assign a custom repository role if the owning organization has defined any.
+The permission to grant the collaborator. **Only valid on organization-owned repositories.** In addition to the enumerated values, you can also specify a custom repository role name, if the owning organization has defined any.

-</td></tr>
-<tr><td>permissions</td><td>no</td><td>

 </td></tr>
   </tbody>